 Grief Support Groups

-Hospice of the Valley offers grief support groups that are open to the community regardless of whether the person who died was cared for by our agency.
+Hospice of the Valley offers grief support to anyone in our community regardless of whether they person who died was cared for by our agency.

 - Four Key Facts About Grief

 - Gone But Not Forgotten: Creating a Memory Album

 - Helping Children Cope with Death and Grief

 - Holistic Concept of Care

 - Ideas for Letter Writing